Frequently Asked Questions

 Yes, parents/guardians will select a learning option for each child, and they may be different.

-Can I change between the hybrid and fully online model?
+Can I change between the fully in-person and fully online model?

 My child already knows their teacher, will that change?